Banner

 Minimum requirements - The sponsor

-- Have gross annual income (including Employment Insurance, COVID-related benefits, paid parental leave and RSP/RRSP withdrawals) meets or exceeds the minimum income requirements based on the current family size plus total sponsored family members, may combine with spouse or partner's income, for each of the 3 taxation years immediately preceding the date of your application as below
+• Have a gross annual income (including Employment Insurance (EI), COVID-related benefits, paid parental leave, and RSP/RRSP withdrawals) that meets or exceeds the minimum income requirement based on the current family size plus total sponsored family members.
+The sponsor may combine their income with their spouse’s or partner’s income for each of the three taxation years immediately preceding the date of application, as shown in the table below

 Immigration Ineligibility